-I recall distinctly, after going out on another binge, my wife and in-laws asking me, “I don’t understand, when your life and family and all you love is on the line, why you CHOOSE to drink.”
+I recall distinctly, after going out on another binge, everybody I loved asking me, “I don’t understand, when your life and family and all you love is on the line, why you CHOOSE to drink.”
 The truth is, I didn’t understand it either.
 It was unexplainable.
 I had been in the program of AA for over a decade, with several long stretches of sobriety, and I still didn’t fully understand my alcoholic behavior.

 Going back a few days before the conversation above, I was about 90 days sober – again.
 I escorted my wife and kids to a family wedding reception.
 There were two kegs of homemade craft beer in ice tubs on both sides of the door going into the house.
 I saw several people grab a glass.
 It was quite warm out and I recall vividly the condensation dripping from the sides of their glasses.
 I heard those talking about the homemade brew with cheer and I thought to myself “I would love to try a glass of that”.
 Strange thing is – I don’t even particularly like beer.
 But I wanted it anyways.
 I like the effect alcohol has on me – not the drink itself.
 The obsession of the MIND has now set in.